Mario Röser

 Mario Röser (born 23 December 1966) is a German former footballer.

-Career
+Club career

 The defender spent his entire professional career with Carl Zeiss Jena, where he later worked as physiotherapist.
-In total Röser played 220 matches for Jena's first team.
+In total Röser played 220 league matches for Jena's first team.
+In European cup competitions he appeared in six matches for Jena.

+International career

 In 1988 he won one cap for the East Germany national team.